Physical Address

 Dorchester Center, MA 02124

 Social networks have become a central part of daily life, which means scammers now target them aggressively.
 Today, Social Media Phishing is one of the fastest-growing attack vectors because people trust what they see on Instagram, Facebook, LinkedIn, TikTok and X far more than random emails.
 Unfortunately, attackers know this perfectly well.
 They exploit verification badges, fake support accounts, cloned profiles and seemingly harmless DMs to steal passwords, financial information or even entire identities.
+Social media scams have now become a major part of the broader phishing threat landscape.

 Social media phishing refers to scams that occur on platforms where users interact, share content and communicate.
 Attackers misuse features such as DMs, comments, ads and profile impersonation to trick victims into clicking malicious links, exposing sensitive data or granting account access.
+In many cases, attackers first collect publicly available information from profiles and online behavior before launching personalized scams.

 These attacks typically appear more trustworthy than email phishing because: